Skip to main content

 • “Isometric RPG game with beautiful graphics and extended character creation.”

-• “Yet even on the lower graphic settings, the game runs very poorly compared to other games like Cyberpunk 2077; how such performance is achieved in an RPG like this is beyond me.”
+• “Yet even on the lower graphic settings, the game will run like complete ass when compared to even games like Cyberpunk 2077; how such performance is achieved in an RPG like this is beyond me.”

 • stability